 The flexibility of the MAX300 Series Questor® 5 Software allows users to add components and change analysis methods.
 To calculate Time Weighted Averages (TWA) for component concentrations, Extrel also offers TWA Reporting Package Software.
 Reports can be executed manually or programmed to run at specified time intervals, such as at the end of a shift, daily or weekly.
 Eight (8) report templates provide details or summaries of analysis, alarms and events.
 Custom reports are also available upon request.

-Due to the speed of response, component selectivity and unmatched accuracy and precision of the MAX300-LG Laboratory Gas Analyzer and MAX300-IG Industrial Gas Analyzer, the MAX300 Series has become the worldwide analyzer of choice for ambient air monitoring applications.
+Due to the speed of response, component selectivity and unmatched accuracy and precision of the MAX300-LG Laboratory Gas Analyzer and MAX300-AIR Environmental Gas Analyzer, the MAX300 Series has become the worldwide analyzer of choice for ambient air monitoring applications.
 Extrel has installed more than 70 ambient air monitoring systems worldwide, many of which have been in operation for over 15 years.

 For nearly 35 years, Extrel has produced process mass spectrometers for industrial applications with the reliability and performance needed for demanding applications in the toughest environments.